Patient education: Symptoms of HIV infection (Beyond the Basics)

 During the second week of the illness, most people also have painless swelling of certain lymph nodes, including those in the armpits and in the neck.
 Although the lymph nodes decrease in size after the first few weeks, swelling can linger.

-Digestive symptoms — Many people with primary HIV infection develop nausea and vomiting, diarrhea, lack of appetite, and weight loss.
+Digestive symptoms — Many people with acute HIV infection develop nausea and vomiting, diarrhea, lack of appetite, and weight loss.

 Respiratory symptoms — A dry cough is usually the only respiratory symptom associated with primary HIV infection.